caiusf94/median-finder/README.md

 ## Tests

 In order to run the unit tests, make sure the project is built.
 Then open a terminal in `median-finder` folder and run `mvn clean test`.
+Using **JUnit 4** for unit tests.

 ## Technical aspects